KAB47/Profile-Landing-Page/README.md

 Landing Page

 I am passionate about coding and technology, and have a particular interest in open-source projects.
-I bring competencies in Python, JavaScript, C#, C++, Object Orientated Programming (OOP), Flask, Postman, Azure, and React.
+I bring competencies in Python, JavaScript, C#, C++, HTML, CSS, Object Orientated Programming (OOP), Flask, Postman, Azure, and React.

 I have completed projects focused on both backend and frontend engineering, including a Bookstore API (Application Programming Interface), other APIs, a Crypto-Trading application, OOP applications, and a booking website.